Get insider access

 Score distribution

-'Mids' describes the mid-range spectrum of frequency response and ranges from 250Hz up to 2.5kHz.
-Most musical instruments and vocals have their fundamental tones and lower harmonics in the mid-range.
-Therefore, the bulk of audio you hear in music lies within this spectrum - think warm notes, spoken words, string instruments, and vocals.
+'Mids' describes the mid-range spectrum of frequency response, which ranges from 250Hz up to 2.5kHz.
+Most musical instruments and vocals have their fundamental tones and lower harmonics here.
+Therefore, the bulk of audio you hear in music lies within this spectrum: think warm notes, spoken words, string instruments, and vocals.

-For mid-range performance, we measure the low-mid, mid, and high-mid frequency response, then use these values to test for the standard error of the mid-range reproduction.
-We also use sound quality terms to help showcase the frequencies that are over and/or underemphasized, so if you're just dipping your toes into these technical terms, you'll want to check out our sound quality glossary.
+For mid-range performance, we measure the low-mid, mid, and high-mid frequency response, then use these values to evaluate the deviation from our target curve.
+We also use sound quality terms to help showcase the over- and/or underemphasized frequencies, so if you're just dipping your toes into these technical terms, you'll want to check out our sound quality glossary.

 Test results

-The mid-range is important for most music genres.
-It covers the bulk of frequencies heard, including a wide array of instruments, vocals, and spoken words.
-This makes mids not only important in music but in movies and audiobooks too.
-Headphones with great mid-range performance reproduce the mid-range spectrum of audio as it was arranged.
+The mid-range is important for most audio genres.
+It covers the bulk of frequencies heard, including a wide array of instruments and vocals.
+This makes this range important not only in music but in movies and audiobooks, too.

 Our Tests

-What it is: The amount of deviation (weighted standard error) in mid frequency response (250Hz-2.5kHz) as compared to a target response that would sound perfectly balanced to most people.
+What it is: The amount of deviation in the mid frequency response (250Hz-2.5kHz), as compared to a target response that would sound balanced to most people.

 Good value: <4dB